dpa-newslab/landing-page-theme/diversity.md

 title: Diversity Policy
 description: |
 ---

-This space is reserved for the English translation of our diversity policy.
-While this is in process of being made ready for publication, please head to the [career section](https://www.dpa.com/de/karriere/) of our corporate website.
+While the English translation of our diversity policy is in the process of being made ready for publication, please head to the [career section](https://www.dpa.com/de/karriere/) of our corporate website.
 It is currently available in German only.